samtron1412/docs/misc/common-term.md

 retrieve, transmit, and manipulate data, or information, often in the context of a business or other enterprise.

+# Computer

+A computer is a device that can be instructed to carry out an arbitrary set of arithmetic or logical operations automatically.

 # Computer science

 - Computer science is the study of the theory, experimentation, and